andrewning/sortphotos/README.md

 # Description

 SortPhotos is a Python script that organizes photos into folders by date and/or time (year, year/month, year/month/day, or other custom formats).
 If you're like me then your growing collection of files are contained in a bunch of folders, some with a date like "Sep 2010", and others which names like "Camping Trip".
 SortPhotos takes this collection of folders and files and reorganizes them into a hierarchy of folders by almost any custom date/time format (by default it is by year then month).
-It will work with any file, but works best with image and video files that contain EXIF data because that stays with the file even if the files are modified.
-For other files SortPhotos will sort  using the creation date.
+It will work with any file, but works best with image and video files that contain EXIF or other metadata formats because that stays with the file even if the files are modified.
 The script is also useful for transferring files from your camera into your collection of nicely organized photos.

 ![Example](example.png)